spectraphilic/reflexible/doc/source/getting_started.rst

   > H.fill_backward(nspec=(0,1))

-H.D is now keyed by (s,k) where s is an integer for the species #, and k is an integer for the release id.
+H.C is now keyed by (s,k) where s is an integer for the species #, and k is an integer for the release id.
 In the example, I use the :func:`read_trajectories` function to get the trajectories from the run output directory.::